Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level: Framework

 Since Eqs. \eqref{chisq} and \eqref{chisq_2} are quadratic polynomials in the Wilson coefficients, the columns of $\mathcal{R}$ are the eigenvectors of the matrix of coefficients of the quadratic terms in the $\chi^2$ expression \cite{andres_heavyquarks}.
 These eigenvectors represent the directions, in the coefficients space, that can be constrained by the data: the larger the eigenvalues associated with them, the better they can be probed.
 Some among them are flat directions and, in principle, they should be related to null eigenvalues; because of the numerical nature of the computation, though, it might be tricky to identify them.
 To do so, we estimate the uncertainty of each eigenvalue as in \cite{ew_4f_smeft}: from each distribution, we generate numerous toy ones by replacing each bin content with a random number, extracted from a Gaussian centred on that bin value and with standard deviation equal to the Monte Carlo (MC) uncertainty.
 The eigenvalues are then computed from each set of toy plots and their standard deviation $\sigma$ is taken as the error.
 Each eigenvalue that is compatible with 0 within $2\sigma$ is considered to be related to a flat direction.
 We define the eigenvectors so that their norm is unitary and they show a positive scalar product with the unit vector $(1,1,\ldots,1)$.

-\subparagraph{Squared contributions} Even if the $\mathcal{O}(1/\Lambda^4)$ term in Eq. \eqref{smeft_xs} is usually subleading to the interference one at the experimental energies, it might dominate the cross-section deviation from the SM at the high energies that are considered in this analysis.
+\subparagraph{Squared contributions} Even if the $\mathcal{O}(1/\Lambda^4)$ term in Eq. \eqref{smeft_xs} is usually subleading to the interference one at the experimental energies, it might dominate the cross-section deviation from the SM at the high energies that are considered in this analysis, depending on the constraints and if the interference between the SM and the dimension-6 operators is suppressed.
 Its inclusion would require the computation of the diagrams that feature the insertion of a dimension-6 operator squared, with the incorporation of the correlations among them, and of the interference between the SM and the dimension-8 operators, whose number is larger than the dimension-6 one.
 In order to get an estimate of this effect without complicating the study, we compute the cross section of the $O_{qq}^{(3)}$ quadratic contribution to each process, and compare it with the linear one for coefficient values that are close to the limits we obtain.

+The interference suppression is not present for multijet production, as it can be estimated from Table~\ref{tab:all_xsects} using the Schwartz bound and expected from helicities selection rules~\cite{Azatov:2016sqh}.
+Because of this strong theoretical argument, the same is true for the other operators as well.
+We also check at the partonic level that the ratio of the interference cross section and Schwartz bound is of order $\sim 1$, except if there is a suppression due to the colour such as for $O_{ud}^{(1)}$ in dijet production.
+As a result, for coefficient values close to the limits we obtain, the dimension-6 square terms provide good estimates of the $\mathcal{O}(1/\Lambda^4)$ contributions.